Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 During the development process, a full manual was maintained, containing the ruleset up to that point in time.
 For each playtest, players were given a copy of the manual and left to read it on their own - this helped to clarify any confusing rules or poorly-worded sections of the manual.
 Games were played using the rules as written at the time of playtesting.
 Copious notes were taken during each playtest noting unexpected situations, rules that seemed unfair/incomplete, and any suggestions from players:

-We end up with a balanced set of rules, detailed in a complete Rules Guide:
+I ended up with a balanced set of rules, detailed in a complete Rules Guide:

 Both of the height systems are quick to adjust, but the mathematics of height changes becomes confusing when a flying dragon moves over terrain that itself differs in height.
 The mathematics is simple in principle, but in practice it is confusing and easy to get lost as players are moving their 4 dragons amongst all the other dragons on the board.
-There should be a way to make this simple and intuitive - perhaps having a numeric height value written on the corner of each terrain hex might be sufficient to simplify the mental math.
+There should be a way to make this simple and intuitive - having a numeric height value written on the corner of each terrain hex might be sufficient to simplify the mental math.

 Combat is still too punishing for inexperienced players who are not skilled at predicting the movements of other players.
 Too often a plotted combat action is forfeit as a result.
 I have an idea of abandoning pre-plotted movement and instead implementing “combat cards”.
 Specific dragon types would still be eligible for the same combat actions they are eligible for now, but each player would select a few of these combat cards (without revealing them to all players).
 After movement actions are completed, players could use their combat combat cards for any eligible dragons.
 This strike a balance between totally pre-planned combat, and the too-simple approach of allowing all possible combat actions each turn.